-A representative of the Investor Relations team will be present at all open briefings.
-Where the representative believes that information which may have a material effect on the price or value of Yancoal's securities has been disclosed inadvertently, the representative must immediately report the matter to Company Secretary for the Disclosure Committee to consider whether immediate disclosure to the ASX and the HKEX (or some other action) is required.
+- (a) Immediately following any briefings, meetings, visits or presentations referred to in this paragraph 5 'Responsibilities', the Investor Relations General Manager (or, in his or her absence, the senior executive involved) will review the matters discussed and presented (including any questions and answers provided). - (b) Where he or she believes any information has been disclosed inadvertently which may have a material effect on the price or value of Yancoal's securities, he or she must immediately report the matter to the Company Secretary for the Disclosure Committee to consider whether immediate disclosure to the ASX and the HKEX (or some other action) is required.